dotnet/linker/docs/fixing-warnings.md

 ```

 In the example above, the real problem is `Console.ReadLine()`.
 Because *any* type could
-be read, the trimmer has no way to know if you need methods on `System.Tuple` or `System.Guid`
+be read the trimmer has no way to know if you need methods on `System.Tuple` or `System.Guid`
 or any other type.
 On the other hand, if your code looked like,

 ```C#